-Continuous inspection by the project inspector and/or a special inspector certified by a state or nationally recognized organization accepted by DSA is required.
+Continuous inspection by the project inspector or a special inspector certified by a state or nationally recognized organization accepted by DSA is required.
 All aspects of the ICF construction shall be inspected.
-Special attention shall be given, but not limited to, the following:
+Special attention shall be given to the following:

 4.2.1 Prior to concrete placement, verify cross tie flanges are aligned vertically for the full height of the wall at all locations.
-This is to facilitate the installation of fasteners to the cross-tie flanges for wall finishes.
+This is to facilitate the installation of wall finish fasteners to the crosstie flanges.

-4.2.2 Verify cross-tie webs and flanges are not cut unless specifically permitted on the DSA-approved construction drawings.
+4.2.2 Verify crosstie webs and flanges are not cut unless specifically permitted on the DSA-approved construction drawings.

-4.2.3 Verify installation of fasteners for wall finishes to the cross-tie flanges including fastener type, size, spacing, and edge distance on the flange.
+4.2.3 Verify installation of fasteners for wall finishes to the crosstie flanges including fastener type, size, spacing, and edge distance on the flange.
 The project inspector, special inspector, or lab technician working under the supervision of the project inspector or special inspector shall independently verify the fasteners of exterior wall finishes as follows:

-4.2.3.1 Turn the fasteners with a screwdriver, confirm engagement into the cross-tie flange, and verify the fastener does not spin freely indicating it has missed the cross-tie flange.
+4.2.3.1 Turn the fasteners with a screwdriver, confirm engagement into the crosstie flange, and verify the fastener does not spin freely indicating it has missed the crosstie flange.

-4.2.3.2 Verification by screwdriver shall be performed on 20 percent of the first 1,600 fasteners, 10 percent of the next 1,900 fasteners, and 5 percent of fasteners thereafter.
+4.2.3.2 Verification by screwdriver shall be performed on 20 percent of the first 1,600 fasteners, 10 percent of the next 1,900 fasteners, and 5 percent of all fasteners thereafter.

-4.2.3.3 If any fastener is found to have missed the cross-tie flange, all previously unchecked fasteners installed by the same person shall be verified until 20 consecutive fasteners are found acceptable, after which the verification frequency defined in Section 4.2.3.2 above can be resumed.
+4.2.3.3 If any fastener is found to have missed the crosstie flange, all previously unchecked fasteners installed by the same person shall be verified until 20 consecutive fasteners are found acceptable, after which the verification frequency defined in Section 4.2.3.2 above can be resumed.

-4.2.3.4 All fasteners without proper engagement to the cross-tie flange shall be replaced.
+4.2.3.4 All fasteners without proper engagement to the crosstie flange shall be replaced.